AlecH92/VEXTournamentManagerTools/README.md

 * The OBS folder contains setup and usage info, to be used with DisplayControl
 * The VEXController script can be utilized with a generic USB joystick (Xbox/PS4 controller etc)

+Questions?
+Reach me at: alecharley at hilltoprobotics dot com

 ### Below is information on the AutoHotKey scripts

 ## VEXController